cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

 ## CI pipeline

-Validate your pull request changes inside the blueprint agent described in the [Dockerfile](.docker).
-It is the same agent used for the CI pipeline [agent.yaml](.cloudbees/workflows/agent.yaml).
+Validate your pull request changes inside the blueprint agent described in the [Dockerfile](.docker/agent).
+It is the same agent used for the CI pipeline [agent.yaml](.cloudbees/workflows/agent-ecr-buildAndPush.yaml).

 > [!NOTE]
-> The agent and dependencies can be automated using the [Makefile](Makefile) at the root of the project, under the target `dRun`.
+> The agent and dependencies can be automated using the [Makefile](Makefile) at the root of the project, under the target `bpAgent-dRun`.
 It is the same Makefile used in the CloudBees CI pipeline.

-The [ci.yaml](.cloudbees/workflows/ci.yaml) blueprints are orchestrated into the [CloudBees platform](https://www.cloudbees.com/products/saas-platform) inside the [CloudBees Professional Services (PS) sub-organization](https://cloudbees.io/orgs/cloudbees~professional-services/components/94c50dcf-125e-4767-b9c5-58d6d669a1f6/runs).
+The [bp-tf-ci.yaml](.cloudbees/workflows/bp-tf-ci.yaml) blueprints are orchestrated into the [CloudBees platform](https://www.cloudbees.com/products/saas-platform) inside the [CloudBees Professional Services (PS) sub-organization](https://cloudbees.io/orgs/cloudbees~professional-services/components/94c50dcf-125e-4767-b9c5-58d6d669a1f6/runs).

 ### Prerequisites